-Boxcryptor comes integrated with a second product made by the same development team called Whispley that lets you share files with non-Boxcryptor users.
-Whispley creates links to files that can be distributed to others for browser access to files.
-Key Whispley features include passwords for links, expiry time limits and a one-time download toggle.
+Boxcryptor comes integrated with a second product made by the same development team called Whisply that lets you share files with non-Boxcryptor users.
+Whisply creates links to files that can be distributed to others for browser access to files.
+Key Whisply features include passwords for links, expiry time limits and a one-time download toggle.

 Two big limitations of Boxcryptor Free are that it can only be used for one cloud provider and two devices.
 Paid Boxcryptor plans, meanwhile, can be used to encrypt files for unlimited cloud providers and unlimited devices.